 - Time – This is the one item that is consistently touted as an advantage of purchasing a practice.
 Once you identify one, you should be in the practice faster than starting up.
 How long will it take you to identify the right practice to buy?

 Disadvantages of Buying a Practice

 - Cost – Typically, the practices with solid cash flow will cost more than the $500,000 or so that it costs to start up.
-Additionally, in growing markets, it is usually a seller’s market.
-You will pay a premium for most desirable practices.
+Additionally, in growing markets, it is usually the seller’s market.
+You will pay a premium for the most desirable practices.

 - Space and Equipment Maintenance/Upgrades – Typically you will be buying a practice with older equipment and an older space.
 How much should you budget for maintenance and repair in the practice?
-What about replacement of equipment?
-Should you want to relocate in to a new or larger space you are looking at spending what you would have to start from scratch.
+What about the replacement of equipment?
+Should you want to relocate into a new or larger space you are looking at spending what you would have to start from scratch.